-Whilst the site is rural in character and is some distance from the nearest settlement, it is roughly equidistant between the edge of the Eastergate BUAB to the south west (210m) and a large site known as "East of Fontwell Avenue" to the north east (280m).
+The site is rural in character and is roughly equidistant between the edge of the Eastergate BUAB to the south west (210m) and a large site known as "East of Fontwell Avenue" to the north east (280m).
 The latter has outline permission for 400 homes, up to 500m2 of retail/community space, 5000m2 of light industrial floorspace, public open space, play areas and allotments.
 This site will provide residential occupiers in the area with additional shops/facilities & places of employment thus potentially reducing car based journeys.